One of the world's largest ICT service providers wished to develop its own internal improvement programme

 The client wished to develop its own internal improvement capability to resolve deep-rooted issues with its ICT processes and as a result be able to provide a better level of service to its customers.
 In particular, it needed to improve service levels to one of its most prestigious clients, a high street bank, for which it was providing outsourced ICT services.

-Using this approach, the capability for improvement was successfully developed within the UK operations and with Paloma's support many key issues were solved.
-With UK operations running much more smoothly, Paloma was asked to replicate its success in the ICT provider's offshore contact centre which had suffered a severe drop in service capability and an increase in customer complaints.
+Using this approach, the capability for improvement was successfully developed within the UK operations and with our support many key issues were solved.
+With UK operations running much more smoothly, we were asked to replicate its success in the ICT provider's offshore contact centre which had suffered a severe drop in service capability and an increase in customer complaints.

-Under Paloma's leadership the same infrastructure used in the UK to develop Six Sigma capability was set up rapidly in the offshore operation and improvements realised.
+Under our leadership the same infrastructure used in the UK to develop Six Sigma capability was set up rapidly in the offshore operation and improvements realised.

 The ICT provider's UK and offshore operations were vastly improved.